-If an athlete fails to meet the weekly eligibility requirements of the IHSA and River Bend they will not be allowed to participate in athletic events from Monday through Saturday of the week they become ineligible.
+If an athlete fails to meet the weekly eligibility requirements of the IHSA and River Bend, that student becomes ineligible for the next full week (Sunday through Saturday).
 A coach may require the student to study at practice.

 EQUAL EDUCATIONAL OPPORTUNITIES: Board Policy 7:10